EcologyComputing/vanilla-compost/README.md

  A mixture or compound.

  ## Motivation
  After running most of my personal websites on a VPS for over a decade, I decided it was time to migrate them to a more modern platform.
-Unfortunately, the options available on the market all felt bloated and over-engineered while somehow still lacking the user experience I was hoping for, so I started designing an alternative from [first principles](https://en.wikipedia.org/wiki/First_principle).
+Unfortunately, the options available on the market all felt bloated and over-engineered while somehow still lacking the user experience I was hoping for, so I started designing an alternative from [first principles](https://en.wikipedia.org/wiki/First_principle), like [this](https://justfuckingusehtml.com/).
 Vanilla compost sprouted from this exercise in design.

  ## The components
  ***